 Oil-based variegates add unique textures to ice cream and can have larger particulates that can be added depending on nozzle size.
 Some of these larger particulates include:

 - Sugar, Citric Acid or Salt Crystals

 Oil Based Variegates can be the most challenging to store, handle and control in-use.
 Few can be used refrigerated and nearly always require special start-up procedures.
 They also usually require tempering before use and can separate if stored at ambient or above for any length of time.

-It’s important to maintain continuous flow to the nozzle at all times during run and the nozzle cannot be primed with variegate prior to starting ice cream freezer.
+It’s important to maintain continuous flow to the nozzle at all times during the run and the nozzle cannot be primed with variegate prior to starting ice cream freezer.
 Oil purging of the pipes and pumps may be required to eliminate water (using oil compatible with variegate labeling).
 Feel free to reach out to us if you have any variegate handling or equipment questions.

-Water based variegates and emulsion based variegates can use similar stabilization systems including starches, gums, pectin and a variety of combinations of these.
+Water-based variegates and emulsion-based variegates can use similar stabilization systems including starches, gums, pectin and a variety of combinations of these.
 Emulsion based variegates can also use homogenization as another means of creating viscosity in addition to or in place of the stabilizers listed above.
 Emulsion based variegates may also require tempering based on fat content.

-Fat or oil based variegates have no water which means they cannot rely on stabilizers for viscosity.
+Fat or oil-based variegates have no water which means they cannot rely on stabilizers for viscosity.
 This means that their viscosity is controlled by the types of fats/oils used along with the appropriate level of other solids like cocoas, sugars, etc. Fat based variegates may require extra care in use as they may need to be tempered to facilitate flow, lines and pumps need to be flushed with oil and feed lines may need to be heat traced in order to assure a consistent flow into the ice cream.